pymoso/PyMOSO/README.rst

 Installation:
 Download the Python wheel file from the releases page and install using pip or pip3.

-pip3 install iosimopt.wheel
+pip3 install iosimopt-0.0.6-py3-none-any.whl

 Installation from source:
 In the source directory, build the wheel using

 python3 setup.py bdist_wheel

-and install using pip as above or
+and install using pip as above (it will be in dist directory) or

 python3 setup.py install